 You can choose your level of involvement.
 Play or swim occasionally just for fun, enter a tournament for an individual sport, join one of the 40 Sports Clubs, try a step aerobic class, or participate on a team in one of the four leagues-residence hall, fraternity-sorority, co-rec, or independent.
 An Intramural Schedule of Events is distributed to living units and is available at any IM office.

 Active Is as Active Does

-IM participation data for 1998-99 show that students participate in huge numbers.
-For instance:
+IM participation data for 1999-2000 show that 86% of MSU students use IM facilities.